 The heavily theological subject of justification confuses a great many people.
 In fact, much of nominal Christianity, even theologians, do not understand the Bible's teaching on it.
 Martin Collins, focusing on what justification produces, provides clarity . . .

 Old Testament activities picture New Testament realities, elevated to their spiritual intent.
 The church has been chosen as a royal and holy priesthood.

-The Bible frequently utilizes the hyssop plant as a symbol of cleansing and purification.
-In relation to Christ's sacrifice for our salvation, this herb has a connection to the Passover in both the Old Testament and the New.
+The Bible frequently uses the hyssop plant as a symbol of cleansing and purification.
+In relation to Christ's sacrifice, this herb has a connection to the Passover.

 When the mixed multitude came out of Egypt with Israel, God gave them an opportunity to join His chosen people.
 Charles Whitaker weaves together some vital lessons for us from this.

 John Ritenbaugh uses an analogy of a 1910 automobile as opposed to a modern one.
 Obsolete doesn't mean, as Protestant understanding would have it, "done away."
 The fault of the Old Covenant was with the hearts of the people.
-Christ took it upon Himself, with His death, to amend the fault enabling us to walk in the light, keeping the commandments.
-Salvation and conversion is a cooperative effort between God and His called-out ones, requiring both a calling and a response (justification and sanctification), a circumcision of the heart, imposing responsibilities on the participants of the covenant.
-Though the process took a unilateral act of sacrifice on behalf of the Testator to make it work, God demands of us unconditional surrender.
+Christ took it upon H. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.